MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-work-hours-template.md

 -   Working days

--   Calendar exceptions (e.g. no working days)
+-   Calendar exceptions (e.g. non working days)

 When the **Calendar template** is applied to the project is a copy of the selected **Calendar template** defined in your organization’s settings.